Angus Mortimer

 Angus Mortimer (born September 4, 1985) is a Canadian former sprint kayaker.
 He represented Canada at the 2008 Summer Olympics in Beijing, finishing ninth in the K-4 1000 m event.
 He won a gold medal in the 2007 Pan American Games K-1 1000m.
+He was banned from the sport after a 4-year investigation determined he engaged in grooming of children.

 Career

 In 2005, Mortimer made his World Championship debut as a member of the K-4 that finished 14th over 500m.
 He won a gold medal in the 2007 Pan American Games K-1 1000m.

 While attending Carleton University he paddled out of the Rideau Canoe Club.
 He represented Canada at the 2008 Summer Olympics in Beijing, finishing ninth in the K-4 1000 m event.

 After failing to qualify for the 2012 Summer Olympics and 2016 Summer Olympics, Mortimer retired from paddling to spend more time with his family and coach.

+A discipline panel determined that Angus Mortimer violated Canoe Kayak Canada’s Discrimination and Harassment Policy for grooming teenage girls and coercing them into sexual acts from 2009 to 2013.
+Angus is permanently ineligible to participate in any capacity in any program, activity, event or competition sponsored by, organized by, or under the auspices of Canoe Kayak Canada and its members as of November 7, 2023.

 Personal life

 His brother, Ian, is also a high-level paddler and Team Canada member in the canoe discipline.